Pythm/ad-Lightwand/README.md

     toggle: 2  # Number of toggles to reach desired brightness
     num_dim_steps: 3  # Steps in bulb dimming
     toggle_speed: 0.8 # Set time in seconds between each toggle

+      light_modes:
+        - mode: night
+          toggle: 3
 ```
+Toggle lights does not support motion or time based automations, only a mode with a toggle.
+If you need motion use Light with only on/off.

 > [!TIP]
 > You can configure multiple lights under each `-lights:` but look into creating groups in your controller, for a better network health.